-- 1. If COOL is selected for OUT2, and BPLS is selected for O1FT, then output 2 will perform bumpless transfer.
-Thereafter, the previous averaging value of MV2 will be used for controlling output 2. - 2.
-If COOL is selected for OUT2, and a value of 0 to 100.0 % is set for O2FT, then output 2 will perform failure transfer.
+- 1. If OUT2 selects COOL, and BPLS is selected for O1FT, then output 2 will perform bumpless transfer.
+Thereafter, the previous averaging value of MV2 will be used for controlling output 2. - If OUT2 selects COOL, and a value of 0 to 100.0 % is set for O2FT, then output 2 will perform failure transfer.
 Thereafter, the value of O1FT will be used for controlling output 2.